jacobhepkema/RNA_deletions/README.md

 ### `get_deletion_df()`

-Briefly, this method works like the other function, but will only consider reads that overlap other regions (e.g. exons) (calculated using the `findOverlaps()` function), and it will make sure there are other-region-mapping reads flanking the deletion (on the _same_ 'other region').
+Briefly, this method works like the other function, but will only consider reads that overlap other regions (e.g. exons) (calculated using the `findOverlaps()` function from R package `GenomicRanges`), and it will make sure there are other-region-mapping reads flanking the deletion (on the _same_ 'other region').

 ### Used packages